 With the war on the Western Front deadlocked and having to prop up a series of weak and increasingly unstable allies by early 1917 the German position was becoming parlous.
 Moreover, the Royal Navy’s blockade of German ports was slowly squeezing the life out of the country.

 But to resume submarine warfare as before would almost certainly see the United States enter the war on the Allied side.
-The Germans however, were willing to gamble that they could bring the British to heel and defeat an isolated France before the Americans could mobilise, train, equip and transport an Expeditionary Force large enough to effect the outcome.
-It was a perilous course of action but plans were already underway to emasculate further any American response.
+The Germans, however, were willing to gamble that they could bring the British to heel and defeat an isolated France before the Americans could mobilise, train, equip and transport an Expeditionary Force large enough to affect the outcome.
+It was a perilous course of action, but plans were already underway to emasculate further any American response.

 On 11 January 1917, the German Foreign Minister Count Arthur Zimmerman sent a coded telegram intended to remain secret to their Ambassador in Mexico proposing in the event of a war between the United States and Germany an alliance:

 "We intend to begin on the first of February unrestricted submarine warfare.
 We shall endeavor in spite of this to keep the United States of America neutral.
 In the event of this not succeeding, we make Mexico a proposal of alliance on the following basis: make war together, make peace together, generous financial support and an understanding on our part that Mexico is to reconquer the lost territory in Texas, New Mexico, and Arizona.
 The settlement in detail is left to you.
 You will inform the President of the above most secretly as soon as the outbreak of war with the United States of America is certain and add the suggestion that he should, on his own initiative, invite Japan to immediate adherence and at the same time mediate between Japan and ourselves.
 Please call the President's attention to the fact that the ruthless employment of our submarines now offers the prospect of compelling England in a few months to make peace."
 Signed, ZIMMERMANN